 A friend asked me one morning: is homemaking archaic, or does it have value?
 I answered yes and yes–that we’ve made it archaic by losing both the home and the making, but it does have value.
 This is part two; you can read part one here.

 The baby gear industry is a huge and profitable one, especially for first-time parents who have no idea what to expect.
 But my father’s eldest brother came a month earlier than expected, and my grandmother used to love to tell me that all they had for him was ten diapers and a couple of shirts, and they pulled out a dresser drawer for him to sleep in.
 Somehow he turned out alright.

 The more children we’ve had, the more I’ve found myself becoming a baby stuff minimalist.
 We bought a swing with Ephraim (which I never turned on) and sold it when I was pregnant with Clive.
 By the time Elvie and Eldore came along, I wasn’t even using our bouncy seats or baby bath.
 I’ve never had an exersaucer or jumparoo, and even my trusty Johnny-Jump-Up wasn’t useful for all the kids.
 We survived!

-Eldore Rex turned seven months old yesterday.
+Eldore Rex turned eleven months on October the 19th.